Grinnell Mutual supports Special Olympics Iowa Summer Games

 Solid team effort

-Todd Milburn, director of commercial underwriting, has a 13-year-old nephew who participates each year in the 100-yard dash.
+Todd Milburn, assistant vice president of commercial underwriting, has a nephew who participates each year in the 100-yard dash.
 Todd said that almost his entire team volunteered.
-Not only did they have the incentive of helping a good cause and supporting the company, but after volunteering his team headed to Hickory Park, a beloved Ames restaurant — and the unofficial hangout of Special Olympics families and friends — for ice cream.
+Not only did they have the incentive of helping a good cause and supporting the company, but after volunteering, his team headed to Hickory Park, a beloved Ames restaurant — and the unofficial hangout of Special Olympics families and friends — for ice cream.

-Athlete Tyler Smothers, a wheelchair racer from Cedar Rapids, celebrated 20 years of competition in 2019.
+Athlete Tyler Smothers is a wheelchair racer from Cedar Rapids.
 His mother, Cindy, said some of the volunteers there have been helping for so long that Tyler has gotten to know them.
 “The whole event probably wouldn't take without the involvement and financial support from outside businesses like yours,” Cindy said.

 Across the finish line